 Intraepithelial neoplasia refers to the new formation of a lesion within the cervical tissue.
 According to the ACS, the lesion, or tumor, will be labeled as follows:

 - CIN 2 for moderate dysplasia

 - CIN 3 for severe dysplasia or CIS

-If your doctor determines that you do have cervical cancer, the next step will be to determine whether the cancer has spread and, if so, to what extent.
-This process is known as "staging."
+If your doctor determines that you do have cervical cancer, the next step will be to determine whether the cancer has spread.
+This process is known as staging.
 Physicians use one of two classification systems.
-The first is the FIGO (Federation Internationale de Gynecologie et d'Obstetrique, or International Federation of Gynecology and Obstetrics) system.
+The first is the FIGO system.
 The other, which is more common in the United States, is the American Joint Committee on Cancer’s TNM system.

-The TNM system assigns a stage from 0 to IV to indicate the general state of the cancer, and adds additional letters and numbers indicate specific features of the tumor.
-Number-letter combinations with the letter T indicate the extent of the tumor; number-letter combinations with the letter N indicate if the cancer has spread to nearby lymph nodes; and number letter combinations with the letter M indicate metastases—if the cancer has spread to any distant parts of the body.
+The TNM system assigns a stage from 0 to 4 to indicate the general state of the cancer, and adds additional letters and numbers to indicate specific features of the tumor.
+Number-letter combinations with the letter T indicate the extent of the tumor.
+Number-letter combinations with the letter N indicate if the cancer has spread to nearby lymph nodes.
+Number letter combinations with the letter M indicate if the cancer has spread (metastasized) to any distant parts of the body.